Microscope Crew

 Can I take photos through a microscope?

-While the traditional microscopes do not offer to take a clear picture of the magnified image, modern digital microscopes can take images.
-They are attached to a computer via USB cable.
+While traditional microscopes do not offer to take a clear picture of the magnified image, modern digital microscopes can take images.
+They are attached to a computer via a USB cable.
 Some microscope models also allow you to attach a camera in place of the eyepiece to get a picture of the specimen.
 You can also connect a DSLR to the microscope for a high-quality image.

 Conclusion